 What is it about new creative projects that are so exciting and yet so hard to begin?

 Have you ever been flooded with ideas at the onset of a new project—but lost your resolve when faced with a blank page?
-This happened to me when Inc.com asked me to write a new column for them last month.
-My method to quit stalling was to write up 10 ways to get started, and create my first column.
+This happened to me when Inc.com asked me to write a new column for them (in 2016).
+My method to quit stalling was to write up 10 ways to get started and create my first column.

 Use these 10 tactics to help you and your team prepare for any new creative project:

 The first step in beginning a creative project is to prepare mentally and emotionally.
 If you find it hard to get started, follow the King’s advice in Lewis Carroll’s Alice’s Adventures in Wonderland: “Begin at the beginning … and go on till you come to the end: then stop.”

 1. Start with “Why?”

 What is the purpose or cause of this project?
 And why should anyone care?
 Knowing your purpose and the impact you can make will propel you to take action.